LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 the ``List`` interface (or the ``Collection`` interface if the list is used in a loop).

-Objects the these types can either be passed to the template in the call to the render function, or the template can create objects of thoses types itself.
+Objects of these types can either be passed to the template in the call to the render function, or the template can create objects of thoses types itself.
 The syntax for creating such a constant is very similar to Python's syntax.